-One of the things we get asked about the most here at DVC is how to get video material from VHS tapes onto DVD discs.
+One of the things we have been asked about at lot over the years here at DVC is how to get video material from VHS tapes onto DVD discs.

-As most people know, after 30 years of (semi) solid service, the VHS format is finally on its way to retirement.
-And while there are still VHS players in most homes in the UK, neither they – nor the tapes – are going to last forever.
+As most people know, after 30 years of (semi) solid service, the VHS format has basically been retired.
+You cannot buy new VHS players any more and the ones that do exist – or the tapes – are not going to last forever.

 When we also take into account the day-to-day wear and tear that analogue tape formats are susceptible to (the very act of playing the tapes gradually degrades them), it makes a lot of sense to transfer all of those tapes to something a little more durable.

 DVD is the obvious destination – in the last 15 years it has rapidly overtaken VHS as the home video format of choice, thanks to its superior video and audio quality, ease of access and sturdiness (if manufactured and cared for properly, a DVD will play back perfectly every time).

 Blu-ray - there is actually not a lot of point using Blu-ray disc for VHS recordings.
 Despite improvements in scaling over the year "upscaling" a VHS picture to HD does not generally result in a better picture than you can get off a DVD.
 Blu-ray players can play both DVD and Blu-ray discs.